khanonjs/khanon.js-website/public/docs/4-using-sprite-interface.md

 Sprites can be used by an actor [body](https://khanonjs.com/api-docs/classes/decorators_actor.ActorInterface.html#setBody) or [node](https://khanonjs.com/api-docs/classes/decorators_actor.ActorInterface.html#addNode), a scene map, the [scene](https://khanonjs.com/api-docs/classes/decorators_scene.SceneSpawn.html#sprite) itself or a [particle](https://khanonjs.com/api-docs/classes/decorators_particle.ParticleInterface.html#setSprite).
 Every time a sprite is assigned to one of these objects, a new instance of the sprite is spawned.
 Sprites can implement the lifecycle callbacks [onSpawn](https://khanonjs.com/api-docs/classes/decorators_sprite.SpriteInterface.html#onSpawn) and [onDestroy](https://khanonjs.com/api-docs/classes/decorators_sprite.SpriteInterface.html#onDestroy).
 8a8f

 Use the [`babylon`](https://khanonjs.com/api-docs/classes/decorators_sprite.SpriteInterface.html#babylon) accessor to access the Babylon objects.
-It contains the [Babylon SpriteManager](https://doc.babylonjs.com/typedoc/classes/BABYLON.SpriteManager), [Babylon Sprite](https://doc.babylonjs.com/typedoc/classes/BABYLON.Sprite) and [Babylon Scene](https://doc.babylonjs.com/typedoc/classes/BABYLON.Scene) associated to the sprite.
+It contains the [Babylon Mesh](https://doc.babylonjs.com/typedoc/classes/BABYLON.Mesh) from which the sprite is built and where the sprite's image is rendered.
+You can also access the [Babylon Scene](https://doc.babylonjs.com/typedoc/classes/BABYLON.Scene) associated to the sprite.

 To get the scene where the sprite has been spawned use [`scene`](https://khanonjs.com/api-docs/classes/decorators_sprite.SpriteInterface.html#scene) accessor.
 Note this is not the Babylon scene, instead it is the Khanon.js scene.

-Other accessors are [`position`](https://khanonjs.com/api-docs/classes/decorators_sprite.SpriteInterface.html#position), [`angle`](https://khanonjs.com/api-docs/classes/decorators_sprite.SpriteInterface.html#angle), [`width`](https://khanonjs.com/api-docs/classes/decorators_sprite.SpriteInterface.html#width), [`height`](https://khanonjs.com/api-docs/classes/decorators_sprite.SpriteInterface.html#height), [`size`](https://khanonjs.com/api-docs/classes/decorators_sprite.SpriteInterface.html#size), [`color`](https://khanonjs.com/api-docs/classes/decorators_sprite.SpriteInterface.html#color), [`isVisible`](https://khanonjs.com/api-docs/classes/decorators_sprite.SpriteInterface.html#isVisible).
-These are shortcuts to [Babylon Sprite](https://doc.babylonjs.com/typedoc/classes/BABYLON.Sprite) properties
+Other accessors are [`position`](https://khanonjs.com/api-docs/classes/decorators_sprite.SpriteInterface.html#position), [`rotation`](https://khanonjs.com/api-docs/classes/decorators_sprite.SpriteInterface.html#rotation), [`scale`](https://khanonjs.com/api-docs/classes/decorators_sprite.SpriteInterface.html#scale), [`visibility`](https://khanonjs.com/api-docs/classes/decorators_sprite.SpriteInterface.html#visibility), and other trasnform properties.
+These are shortcuts to [Babylon Mesh](https://doc.babylonjs.com/typedoc/classes/BABYLON.Mesh) transform properties with some adaptations to a 2D element.

-Use [`scale`](https://khanonjs.com/api-docs/classes/decorators_sprite.SpriteInterface.html#scale) to scale the sprite.
-Don't use it if you are going to change the width, height or size of the sprite.
-It could drive to inconsistencies.
+Use [`setEnabled`](https://khanonjs.com/api-docs/classes/decorators_sprite.SpriteInterface.html#setEnabled) to enable or disable the sprite.

 # Using the property decorator